apache/fury-site/docs/guide/java/grpc-support.md

 ```

 Generated request and response types are registered by the generated code, so
-service implementations do not perform manual serializer registration.
+service implementations do not perform custom serializer registration.

 ## Create a Client